Global Entrepreneurship Week 2012 was held in Israel in November 2012.

 Tamir Schwartz - Father of a Student and Entrepreneur

 Tamir's daughter is in the 1st grade.
-He spent three years working on a project that came into being after the real estate crisis in 2008.
+He worked 3 years on a project born out of the real estate crisis in 2008.

 The project was an online forum for international real estate investments.